insure logo

 Farmers Insurance

-Farmers Insurance offers an average bundle discount of $743, or 15%.
-The average rate for coverage before the discount is $5,014, and with the discount, it’s reduced to $4,271.
+Farmers Insurance provides an average bundle discount of $743, or 15%.
+Before the discount, the average cost for coverage is $5,014.
+After applying the discount, the cost comes down to $4,271.

 Compare home and auto bundles in Tennessee